tinacms/tina.io/content/docs/getting-started/backends.md

 Notice how we removed `initialValues` in lieu of `loadInitialValues`, which fetches data asynchronously on form creation.

 You can use `initialValues` when your data has already been fetched or defined.
-For example with Next.js, you can load data via `getStaticProps` and it is passed to the page component as props.
+For example frameworks like Next.js will load the data for you and pass it to the page component as props.

 ## Saving Content